ApplyPlease read these instructions carefully before you begin.

 - Use highest resolution (we want to see your work at its best).
 Each individual image should be less than 5MB.

-If the works have titles, please use the appropriate field on the application, and also note any additional description of the work (date created, medium, etc.) If the work has been published or exhibited, please note that as well.
+If the works have titles, please use the appropriate field on the application, and also note any additional description of the work (date created, dimensions, medium, etc.) If the work has been published or exhibited, please note that as well.